-If you’re converting your loft or basement, or redesigning the first floor of your house, consider fitting in a DIY soundproof layer to stop sound transferring between storeys.
+Soundproofing floors is a smart move in family homes or flats.
+Whether you’re converting your loft or basement, or redesigning the first floor of your house, consider fitting in a DIY soundproof layer to stop sound transferring between storeys.
 Not only will it make living in your home much more peaceful and enjoyable, it’s an easy task to do.
-Follow renovator Sian Astley’s step-by-step for an easy-to-follow guide.
-Scroll down for video.
+Follow renovator Sian Astley’s step-by-step guide and video.

 - Overlay tongue and groove plywood boards with cushioning on one side